Terms & Conditions

 Borrowed property of Central Valley Scholars must be returned in the same condition that it was received.
 Students admitted into the program shall receive a free laptop; however, students may be requested to return the laptop if they are terminated from the program.
 If a student is terminated from the program, they must return the laptop and keep it in the original box.
 Students also agree to mail laptops or other property back to Central Valley Scholars to a given address, if they are terminated from the program.
 Student may be requested to return the laptop based on the decision of Central Valley Scholars.

 Students are responsible for laptops or other property while they are given to them.
 If property is stolen, damaged, or in need of repairs it will be the responsibility of the student who will be held accountable for the laptop.
 Students must notify Central Valley Scholars staff to know if property is lost, stolen, or broken as soon as possible.

-Must be enrolled in a high school, charter school, G.E.D school, community college or continuation school in the San Joaquin Valley during the 2022-2023 academic year
+Must be enrolled in a high school, charter school, G.E.D school, continuation school or community college in the San Joaquin Valley during the 2023-2024 academic year

 Central Valley Scholars may terminate your participation in the program if you have:

 failed to meet the program terms and conditions;

 missed more than 3 required program gatherings without prior notification to program director(s) between August 2023 and May 2024

 an amicable and realistic communication process cannot be reached